-As of September 30, 1996, the Company's products have been installed at only 134 locations and net revenues have been nominal.
+As of December 31, 1996, the Company's working capital was approximately \$941,125, of which \$469,085 was invested in inventory.
+At December 31, 1996, the Company had cash net of current liabilities of approximately \$432,231.
+The Company anticipates generating additional cash to finance future operating expenses by selling additional securities and through increased revenues.
+As of February 28, 1997, the Company's products have been installed at only 150 locations and net revenues have been nominal.
 Accordingly, the Company has an extremely limited operating history upon which an evaluation of the Company's prospects can be made.
 Such prospects must be considered in light of the risks, expenses and difficulties frequently encountered in the establishment of a new business as well as the risks, expenses and difficulties encountered by a development stage company.
-There is currently no basis upon which to assume that the Company's business will prove financially profitable or generate more than nominal operating revenues, and if not, investors may lose all or a substantial portion of their investment.
+There is currently no basis upon which to assume that the Company's business will prove financially profitable or generate more than nominal operating revenues.
+In addition, there can be no assurances that the Company will be able to continue to sell additional securities.
+If the Company either fails to generate increased revenues or fails to sell additional securities, investors may lose all or a substantial portion of their investment.